Hrishikeshbele/SQL_practice/README.md

 # SQL_practice
-this repository contains  solutions to different sql problem
+this repository contains  solutions to different sql problem i have solved.